 In fact, she was all smiles in 2018 as she accompanied her then-80-year-old husband into court for his lawyers’ closing arguments.
 (That said, her appearance that day was the first time she attended his retrial.)

-In a 2016 deposition for a defamation case against Bill, Camille repeatedly invoked spousal privilege to avoid questions about her husband’s behavior.
-And in 2014, as accusations mounted against the comedian, Camille released a statement saying he had been victimized by “untrue” allegations.
+In a 2016 deposition for a defamation case against the former stand-up comic, Camille repeatedly invoked spousal privilege to avoid questions about her husband’s behavior.
+And in 2014, as accusations mounted against the Time Flies author, Camille released a statement saying he had been victimized by “untrue” allegations.

 She continued, “A different man has been portrayed in the media … It is the portrait of a man I do not know.
 It is also a portrait painted by organizations painted by individuals and organizations whom many in the media has given a pass.
 There appears to be no vetting of my husband’s accusers before stories are published or aired … None of us will ever want to be in the position of attacking the victim.
 But the question should be asked: Who is the victim?”

 In 2020, she came out in support of her husband once again after the Pennsylvania Supreme Court ruled the Hey, Hey, Hey, It’s Fat Albert star would be allowed to appeal his conviction.
-She shared an update on how he’s doing behind bars and called out the #MeToo movement.
-Though she explained she hasn’t visited him behind bars, she revealed they communicate every day.
+She shared an update on how he was doing behind bars and called out the #MeToo movement.
+Though Camille explained she hadn’t visited him behind bars, she revealed they communicated every day.

-Since marrying in 1964, Bill and Camille have welcomed five children together, three of whom are still alive and range in age from 41 to 53.
-Their son, Ennis, was murdered in 1997 at the age of 27, and their daughter Ensa died of renal disease in 2018 at the age of 44.
+Since marrying in 1964, Bill and Camille have welcomed five children together — Erika, Erinn, Ennis, Ensa and Evin — three of whom are still alive.
+Ennis was murdered in 1997 at the age of 27, and Ensa died of renal disease in 2018 at the age of 44.

 For access to all our exclusive celebrity videos and interviews – Subscribe on YouTube!